-- 1. Consistent High Quality Safeguarding across whole school.
+- 1. Consistent High Quality Safeguarding across whole school. - 2.
+Exceptional use of CPOMS to support pupils at early intervention stage

 - Increase opportunity for parents to engage with school activity.
 Improving the profile of Healthy Living.
 Improve the role of ECO within school and improve profile and pupil knowledge